La Salle University: Athletics

-La Salle University's 20 varsity sports teams, known as the Explorers, compete in the NCAA's Division I. La Salle is a member of the Atlantic 10 Conference and the historic Philadelphia Big 5, an informal association of Philadelphia sports programs.
-As a member of the Big 5, the Explorers play against Temple University, University of Pennsylvania, Villanova University and Saint Joseph's University at least once a year at the Palestra.
+La Salle University's 23 varsity sports teams, known as the Explorers, compete in the NCAA's Division I. La Salle is a member of the Atlantic 10 Conference (A-10) and the historic Philadelphia Big 5, an informal association of Philadelphia sports programs.
+As a member of the Big 5, the Explorers historically played against Temple University, the University of Pennsylvania, Villanova University and Saint Joseph's University at least once a year.
+Starting in 2023–24, with the retooling of the Big 5 into the Big 5 Classic and the formal addition of Drexel University to the rivalry, La Salle is only guaranteed games with Drexel and Temple, plus one game against one of the other three teams.
+(The Explorers' two A-10 games against Saint Joseph's are not part of the Classic.)
 They have won eleven titles.
 La Salle has sent 16 athletes to the Olympic a total of 22 times.
 La Salle athletes have won a total of six Olympic medals (four gold, and two bronze) and have appeared in eleven Olympic Games.

 La Salle's teams have won two national championships: The 1954 NCAA Men's Division I Basketball Tournament and the 1980 Division II AIAW Field Hockey Championship.
 The school also won the 1952 National Invitation Tournament.
 La Salle's major historic rival has been the Hawks of Saint Joseph's University, especially in men's basketball.
 Not only are both universities situated in Philadelphia, but they are also both Catholic, private institutions.

 The name "Explorer" derives from a 1931 mistake made by a sportswriter.
 The writer thought the university was named after the French explorer Sieur de La Salle, when in fact it is named after St. Jean-Baptiste de La Salle and was officially chosen in a student contest during the spring of 1932.

 In 2016, La Salle University changed its tagline from "Never Stop Exploring" to "Explorers are Never Lost".